 Rapid Diagnostic Testing (RDT) has the potential to identify many millions of people infected with tropical diseases, but even more is possible when diagnostic identification of patients is combined with the infrastructure and expertise offered by laboratory networks.
-Luiz Gustavo Guedes Corrêa PhD, Executive Director with Diaceutics AIS, looks at the possibilities.
+Luiz Gustavo Guedes Corrêa PhD, Director, Diaceutics, looks at the possibilities.

 In the year 2000, the United Nations established the Millennium Development Goals (MDGs)1, in which the fight against HIV/AIDS, malaria, tuberculosis and neglected tropical diseases (NTDs) was one of the focus points.
 In 2012, a collaborative programme under the London declaration2 was founded with the aim to eliminate or control ten NTDs3, which together affect over 1.4 billion people.
 Despite the fact that huge investment has been made and significant progress reached on the road to control or elimination, most control programs for these diseases share a common feature – a suboptimal diagnostic strategy.